|

 Therefore, six parishes in this area were combined to form the new Guardian Angels Parish, and four of the six buildings were closed.
 Now services are held only at Most Blessed Sacrament and one other church seven miles away.

 And speaking of your car, if you were to pass a newfangled LED sign you might glance at it quickly and get the general idea.
-But the advertisers insist on including a lot of information, and their ad designs are better suited for print applications than for billboards.
+But the information changes eight times a minute!
+And the advertisers insist on including a lot of information.
+Their ad designs are better suited for print applications than for billboards.
+Due to the brief display time, if I were writing an ad to appear on one of these signs I think I would limit myself to five words.

 |